-- Construction, Alterations, and Renovations Projects that include new construction involve planning at the institutional level and are beyond the scope of this handbook.
+• Construction, Alterations, and Renovations - Projects that include new construction involve planning at the institutional level and are beyond the scope of this handbook.
 However, alterations or renovations of existing space are often required for the installation of new equipment or the creation of new laboratories or other special purpose rooms.
 The costs of these changes are considered as capital expenditures.
 Such projects require coordination with the offices of the Vice President for Research, Information Technology Services, Environmental Health & Safety, and/or Plant Operations.
-When renovations or alterations are required, the appropriate offices should be consulted early in the budget planning process. - Equipment Equipment includes property that costs more than \$5,000 and that has an expected service life of more than one year.
-Because the prior approval policies of sponsoring agencies vary, listing equipment in an award does not necessarily provide approval to purchase the equipment.
+When renovations or alterations are required, the appropriate offices should be consulted early in the budget planning process.

+• Equipment - Equipment includes property that costs more than \$5,000 and that has an expected service life of more than one year.
+Equipment also includes the costs of any modifications, attachments, and accessories required to make the item usable for the intended purposes.
+The prior approval policies of sponsoring agencies vary, listing equipment in an award does not necessarily provide approval to purchase the equipment.
 Budgeted equipment must comply with the specific rules and regulations of the sponsoring agency.
 Before requesting any new equipment, the Principal Investigator must determine that equipment already available to the University either will not meet the project's needs or is not available for use when required.
 Proposals should specify the manufacturer and model number or specifications of the instrument(s) required for the project.
 The amount budgeted for each item should include the cost at time of purchase and any installation and shipping costs, usually documented by a price quotation from an appropriate source.